Uncategorized

 Pre-Exhibition Support

-• Advising on visa and entry requirements
+• Entry Support: Advising on visa requirements

-• Arranging interpreters
+• Coordination: Arranging interpreters and communicating with event organizers.

 Post-Exhibition Support